10. Assessing Potential Risks and Identifying Issues

 There are established approaches for identifying high risk crash locations – but training of key staff is required.

-Assessment of crash data should be undertaken to identify high risk locations (where data is available).
-Good quality crash data is required to identify crash-based locations.
+For existing road networks, where data is available, assessment of crash data should be undertaken to identify high risk locations (where data is available).
+To identify crash based locations good crash data is required.

 Proactive approaches should also be adopted – especially for major road corridors – including impact assessment, road safety audit, safety inspection, and road assessment programmes.